AKurtz87/MODBUS_PLC_Python_SCADA_Simulator/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For any questions or suggestions, please contact [your-email@example.com].
+For any questions or suggestions, please contact [codewars87@gmail.com].